mbsa-tud/tsad_platform/README.md

             Mdl = trainYourModel(XTrain);
     ```

 2. **Add the detection function call**: Go to the folder `tsad_platform > src > detection` and open the file `detect.m`.
 Add your model name within the main *switch* statement, then add your detection function call.
-Make sure to save the prediction of your model in the `anomalyScores` variable (even if your model outputs labels):
+Make sure to save the prediction of your model in the `anomalyScores` variable (even if your model outputs labels).
+The anomalyScores **must** be a vector or matrix where rows represent observations:

     ```matlab
     switch modelOptions.name